 - Allow your elbows to track between your knees.

 Note: Depending on the Planet Fitness location, they may only have up to 60 to 80-pound dumbbells to use.

 Weight Belt or No Weight Belt for Squats?

 Well, first off, what is a weight belt?
 A weightlifting belt reminds lifters to keep their spine straight while also preventing hyperextension and lowering stress on the back.

 According to a study done in 2001, a weight belt helps improve a bodyweight squatter’s speed without hindering their joint range of motion or lifting technique, thus creating a better lift explosive power.

 So does that mean you need to have a weight belt?
-No, of course not, but it could help both your training, especially if you’re focusing on lifting.
+No, of course not, but it could help your training, especially if you’re focusing on serious training.